 Crop acreages are an important descriptor of agriculture within a region, but do not alone adequately describe a regional agricultural economy.
 Crop values are a major determinant of regional farm profitability and long-term viability.
 This section presents a review of crop production values in Stanislaus and Merced counties and in the District's water service areas.
-The data presented are gross production values and capture the product of average farm-level price times quantity produced of each crop.
+Note that the value of agriculture production from livestock, dependent on feed crops, such as milk, meat and eggs is not included in this section on crop production values.
+The data presented are gross production values and capture the product of average farm-level price and quantity produced of each crop.
 Gross production value is not synonymous with net farm income, which reflects gross value less farm costs.
 To show trends in production values over time, they are presented in inflation-adjusted 2012 dollars (\$2012).
 At the regional level, price/value data are based on information presented in the Stanislaus County and Merced County Agricultural Commissioner reports.
 At the District level, however, crops values are based on values used in the agricultural production model to ensure consistency among data.